 Fig. 6.
-Soybean near-isogenic line with salt tolerance gene NcI (right) and susceptible cultivar (left)
+Susceptible soybean cultivar (left) and soybean near-isogenic line with salt tolerance gene Nc1 (right)

 Fig. 7.
-New variety of multi-purpose sugarcane (left) and conventional cultivar for sugar production (right) 2 Development of breeding materials and basic breeding technologies for highly productive crops adaptable to adverse environments There are concerns that global strains on food supply could occur in the medium to long term due to global population rise, chronic malnutrition in developing countries, projected economic growth in emerging countries, and increased frequency of abnormal weather events.
+New variety of multi-purpose sugarcane (left) and conventional cultivar for sugar production (right) Development of breeding materials and basic breeding technologies for highly productive crops adaptable to adverse environments There are concerns that global strains on food supply could occur in the medium to long term due to global population rise, chronic malnutrition in developing countries, projected economic growth in emerging countries, and increased frequency of abnormal weather events.
 Thus, it is necessary that sustainable agricultural production activities are carried out especially in developing countries where the production potential of the agricultural sector has not been fully harnessed.
 In order to establish stable and sustainable production of agricultural crops in developing countries that are vulnerable to climate change impacts such as droughts, high salinity, and poor soil, we will work on developing breeding materials and basic breeding technologies to produce crops that are highly productive yet adaptable to such adverse environments.
 For rice, breeding materials that have high temperature resistance, drought tolerance, phosphate deficiency resistance, and high nitrogen use efficiency will be developed (Fig. 5).
 For soybean, development of breeding materials that are tolerant to drought and high salinity will be undertaken (Fig. 6).
-In addition, we will develop a double haploid breeding technology, a non-GM crop production technology, and a growth evaluation method in a greenhouse to mimic the stress conditions of farm fields.
-3 Development of technologies for the breeding and utilization of promising high-yielding biomass crops in unstable environments With the increase in world population, problems such as inadequate food and tight energy supply have also arisen.
+In addition, we will develop a non-GM crop production technology and a growth evaluation method in a greenhouse to mimic the stress conditions of farm fields.
+Further, we will work on the evaluation and utilization of genetic resources such as tomato, amaranth and quinoa for the development of crops with high nutritional value and tolerance to adverse environments.
+Development of technologies for the breeding and utilization of promising high-yielding biomass crops in unstable environments With the increase in world population, problems such as inadequate food and tight energy supply have also arisen.
 Hence, fields of low agricultural productivity must be improved and food and energy production must increase.
 Sugarcane was chosen for further investigation among important candidate crops because it can produce food and energy from its sugar and fiber.
 Sugar is a food and can be a source of bio-ethanol, whereas bagasse, the fibrous byproduct from sugarcane, can be used to generate electricity.
 JIRCAS has developed new multipurpose sugarcane varieties with good yield of both sugar and fiber in Northeast Thailand, where productivity of sugarcane is low because of severe drought and infertile soils.
 They have been registered as new varieties of sugarcane by the Department of Agriculture, Thailand (Fig. 7).
 In this project, we will develop sustainable cultivation methods and utilization technologies for high-yielding biomass crops such as multi-purpose sugarcane and Erianthus, which is a wild relative of sugarcane tolerant to unstable environmental conditions (Fig. 8).
 We will also develop new breeding materials that produce high biomass yield in several unstable environments through intergeneric hybridization between sugarcane and Erianthus.
 For this purpose, we will establish techniques for evaluating important characteristics related to biomass production of Erianthus in stress conditions and for selecting intergeneric hybrids using DNA markers.